corinthia/corinthia-docformats/README.md

 # Components

-There are two major components, in their respective directories:
+There are three major components, in their respective directories:

-* DocFormats - the library itself dfutil - a driver program used for running
+* `DocFormats` - the library itself
+* `dfutil` - a driver program used for running
 * automated tests (located in the tests directory)

 Run dfutil without any command-line arguments to see a list of operations.
 Here